WHAT IS SEA GLASS AND WHERE DOES IT COME FROM?

 HOW CAN I TELL IF THE SEA GLASS IS REAL?

-When glass is exposed to the elements for a prolonged period of time its surface becomes hydrated.
-Small "C" shaped patterns form on the hydrated surface being worn down by the grinding of the sand and rocks.
-This "pitting" gives sea glass it's frosted look and is a process made only by nature and cannot be duplicated by any machine.
-There are, of course different levels of pitting due to the conditions of the area where the glass is being tumbled and the PH level of the water.
-The PH level in the ocean fluctuates slightly due to polluted areas.
-However, in places like large lakes where sea glass is also found the PH levels are much lower to do the lack of salt and other chemicals found in the ocean.
-With the lower levels the glass will be smoother because it cannot hydrate as well and in turn the surface will not be able to break down as easily.
-Also, in areas where there are less rocks and shells and finer sand the sea glass will have a softer and smoother look.
-But if it is a rocky area with coarser sand the glass will more have more pitting and frosting.
+When glass is exposed to the elements for a prolonged period of time, its surface becomes hydrated.
+Small "C" shaped patterns form on the hydrated surface by being worn down from the grinding of the sand and rocks.
+This "pitting" gives sea glass it's frosted look and is a process made only by nature that cannot be duplicated by any machine.
+There are, of course, different levels of pitting due to the conditions of the area where the glass is being tumbled and the PH levels of the water.
+The PH level in the ocean fluctuates due to the amount of pollution in that area.
+However, in places like large lakes where sea glass is also found, the PH levels are much lower due the lack of salt and other chemicals found in the ocean.
+With the lower levels, the glass will be smoother because it cannot hydrate as well.
+In turn, the surface will not be able to break down as easily.
+In areas where there are less rocks and shells and finer sand, the sea glass will have a softer and smoother look.
+If the area is rockier with coarser sand, the glass will more have more pitting and frosting.

-1.)
-Common Colors: Kelly Green, White, Brown
+- 1) Common Colors: Kelly Green, White, Brown

-2.)
-Uncommon Colors: Soft green (Seafoam), Soft blue, Olive green, Lime green, Golden amber, Amber
+- 2) Uncommon Colors: Soft green (Seafoam), Soft blue, Olive green, Lime green, Golden amber, Amber

-3.)
-Rare Colors: Pink, Citron, Deep Seafoam, Teal Green, Aqua, Cobalt blue, Cornflower blue, Purple (lavender)
+- 3) Rare Colors: Pink, Citron, Deep Seafoam, Teal Green, Aqua, Cobalt blue, Cornflower blue, Purple (lavender)

-4.)
-Extremely Rare: Orange, Red, Yellow, Turquoise, Teal blue, Gray
+- 4) Extremely Rare: Orange, Red, Yellow, Turquoise, Teal blue, Gray